avimallu/BorrowChecker/README.md

 # Development

-Run the following command in the root of your project to start developing with the default platform:
+Install [Dioxus](https://dioxuslabs.com/), and run the following command in the root of your project to start developing with the default platform:

 ```bash
 dx serve --port 8123